Military history of Japan: Japan's militaristic heritage

 A social hierarchy chart based on old academic theories.
 Such hierarchical diagrams were removed from Japanese textbooks after various studies in the 1990s revealed that peasants, craftsmen, and merchants were in fact equal and merely social categories.
-Successive shoguns held the highest or near-highest court ranks, higher than most court nobles.
+Successive shōguns held the highest or near-highest court ranks, higher than most court nobles.

-What distinguishes Japan from other countries is that Japan was near continuously ruled by the military class with the shōgun, daimyo and samurai in the top of the Japanese social structure for 676 years (from 1192 till 1868).
+What distinguishes Japan from other countries is that Japan was near continuously ruled by the military class with the shōgun, daimyō and samurai in the top of the Japanese social structure for 676 years (from 1192 till 1868).
 In 1192, the shōgun Minamoto no Yoritomo and the Minamoto clan established a feudal military government in Kamakura.
 The Emperor was above the shōgun and revered as the sovereign, but merely a figurehead.
 The Imperial Court nobility was a nominal ruling court with little influence.
-The actual ruling class were Japanese military figures: the shōgun (military dictator), daimyo (feudal lords) and the samurai (military nobility and officers).
+The actual ruling class were Japanese military figures: the shōgun (military dictator), daimyō (feudal lords) and the samurai (military nobility and officers).
 The samurai were idolized and their conduct was role model behavior for other social classes.
 This resulted in Japanese culture to have a long militaristic heritage.
 In human history only a few countries had a warrior caste at the top of their social structure, a class that was practically above the aristocracy.
 Few military governments lasted more than 600 years.

 One key difference between ancient China and Japanese society was the development of the samurai class in Japan.
 Feudal China had four classes: Confucian literati and landlords, peasants, artisans and merchants.
 The Confucian literati and landlords were at the top of Chinese social structure.
 Japanese feudal society was also stratified, but had the samurai class in the top of Japanese society since the 12th century.
 Thus many experts consider pre-modern Japan a "warrior nation" as the ideals, ideologies of the samurai permeated through Japanese culture and society.
 Such as bushido and the Japanese proverb Hana wa sakuragi, hito wa bushi (花は桜木人は武士, literally "the [best] blossom is the cherry blossom; the [best] man is the warrior").
 Comparatively the Chinese idiom is Haonan budang Bing, Hao tie bu dading (好铁不打钉、好男不当兵, means "Good iron is not cast into nails; good men are not made into soldiers").